Gig4but/MuchachoRankBot-for-discord-R6Rank-bot/README.md

 # MuchachoRankBot-for-discord
-Program.cs - main code what run a bot
+Program.cs - main code what run a bot \n
-Command.cs - code with commands for bot settings.cs - some settings class for bot
+Command.cs - code with commands for bot \n settings.cs - some settings class for bot \n
 Logger.cs - code for log a bot action(role add)